jameszhyi/Cohere-Movie-Search/README.md

 This is a demo of a Multilingual Movie Search application using [Cohere Multilingual Embedding Model](https://aws.amazon.com/marketplace/pp/prodview-z6huxszcqc25i?sr=0-1&ref_=beagle&applicationId=AWSMPContessa) on [AWS Marketplace](https://aws.amazon.com/marketplace) and [Amazon SageMaker JumpStart](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html).
 The application is edited from [Cohere Application examples](https://docs.cohere.com/page/application-examples) to make it suitable for demo in Amazon SageMaker Studio.

+You can watch a video demonstration of this application on YouTube: https://www.youtube.com/watch?v=LnnReiK176Q.
+For more in-depth information, refer to my blog post at: https://medium.com/@james_yi/build-a-movie-recommendation-app-using-cohere-multilingual-embedding-model-on-aws-8f75e5d8625c

 ![](https://github.com/jameszhyi/Cohere-Movie-Search/blob/main/pics/Cohere-Movie-AWS-Architecture.png)

 In this app, you can just describe the movie you would like to watch, and the app will suggest movies that are a perfect match for you.
 You can even describe a movie in a variety of languages since the app will perform a multilingual search.
 We'll use Cohere’s multilingual models to embed movie descriptions into language-invariant embeddings.